-Lisa Hildorf had a two-pronged reaction when she was told in August 2017 cancer had been detected in the lymph nodes in her neck.
+Lisa Hildorf was in disbelief when she was told in August 2017 cancer had been detected in the lymph nodes in her neck.

-But Hildorf found that she had many people behind her in her cancer journey thanks to the Sparrow Herbert-Herman Cancer Center’s multi-disciplinary team approach to care.
+Hildorf found that she had many people behind her in her cancer journey thanks to Sparrow Herbert-Herman Cancer Center’s multidisciplinary team approach to cancer care.

 “I knew that any question I had would be answered honestly and completely,” she said.
-“I knew I could call on them anytime I needed.
+“I knew I could call on them any time I needed to.
 I was assigned a captain, who was my leader, my go-to person.
 And they made every step informative, honest, and they were really enthusiastic that I was going to get through this.”

-Hildorf remembers the importance of each member of the team, from the person who helped her into her Patient’s gown for the first time to those who organized her chemotherapy and radiation treatments.
+Hildorf remembers the importance of each member of Sparrow’s cancer team, from the person who helped her into her Patient’s gown for the first time to those who organized her chemotherapy and radiation treatments.